sysco-middleware/ansible-dojo-day0-part1/challenge-06/README.md

 ## Docker

-dockertest.sh supports testing by using a docker container as the target host
+dockertest.sh supports testing by using a docker container (ansible-tester) as the target host